rust-lang/rust/COMPILER_TESTS.md

 # Compiler Test Documentation

-In the Rust project, we use a special set of comands embedded in comments to test the Rust compiler.
+In the Rust project, we use a special set of commands embedded in comments to test the Rust compiler.
 There are two groups of commands:

 1. Header commands